OVERVIEW

 SELF-PACED VIDEO

-Japanese aesthetic sensibilities and environmental precautions around functional wear -
+Japanese aesthetic sensibilities, environmental precautions, and restoration techniques for functional wear -

 SELF-PACED VIDEO